thomasa88/NoComponentDrag/README.md

   * Unload correctly.
   * Handle user switching to/from Direct Edit mode.
   * Sync with with *Component Drag* in Direct Edit mode.
+  * Workaround for [Fusion 360™ bug](https://forums.autodesk.com/t5/fusion-360-api-and-scripts/api-bug-application-documentactivated-event-do-not-raise/m-p/9020750) making select menu items not update correctly when going from the Drawing to the design environment
 * v 0.2.2
   * Fix spelling mistake
 * v 0.2.1